 That the school has complied with Section 44237 (this relates to criminal records summaries, but it doesn't apply to schools consisting of parents working exclusively with their own children); and

-That students enrolled in this private school are full-time students in this school and not enrolled in any other private or public elementary school (while this is a new acknowledgment in the 2010-2011 form, this is merely a restatement of existing law.
+That students enrolled in this private school are full-time students in this school and not enrolled in any other private or public elementary school.
 If your child is currently enrolled in a California charter or public school program or full time in another private school that files an affidavit in California, do not file the affidavit now.
 Wait until your child is attending your school full time and then file.
 If your child is enrolled in a private school program that does NOT file an affidavit in California, then you need to form your own school and file the affidavit; in essence, you are using the other school to provide services to your student, but your school is ultimately responsible for complying with California laws).

 The CDE is no longer requiring that you mail in a signed copy of the affidavit.
 They used to ask for this because, by signing personally, you were making a statement under penalty of perjury.
 If it turned out you were lying, you could be held in contempt of court and subjected to penalties.
 They evidently believe that an electronic signature now has the same legal force and effect as one in pen and ink, so they are only asking for your name and some other personal identifying information.